shubhiscoding/verify-bot/README.md

 - Checks token balances on the Solana blockchain
 - Assigns Discord roles based on token holdings
 - Periodically checks balances to add/remove roles as needed
-- Stores user data in a Supabase database
+- Stores user data in a Supabase database with automated migrations

 ## Live Demo